chARpack/chARpack.github.io/src/routes/development/00-implementation/00-introduction.md

 #### Login Scene
 <img src="/images/development/login_scene.png" alt="Login Scene" class="mx-auto max-w-xl" width="600"/>

-The **Login Scene** is normally only used for a short time during runtime: when starting chARp.
+The **Login Scene** is normally only used for a short time during runtime: when starting chARpack.
 It provides the interface for connecting to a server for collaboration, accessing the debug log, or scanning a QR code and entering the **Main Scene**.

 #### Server Scene